 How to develop trust with remote employees

-Here are a few that keep our remote teams assured and accountable.
+Here are a few ways to keep our remote teams assured and accountable:

 Communicate often

-This is why it’s so important to encourage everyone in your team to have their cameras on during meetings.
+This is why it’s so important to encourage everyone in your team to have their cameras on during team meetings

 Set clear expectations

-If an activity needs to be finished before a deadline, set reminders for those responsible to prevent anyone steering off track.
+If a project needs to be finished before a deadline, set reminders for those responsible for preventing anyone from steering off track.

 Focus on output over hours